 Lucy Vincent Beach is located off of South Road in Chilmark and is a Chilmark-resident or renter-only beach during the summer months from 10am to 5pm.
 Breathtaking rock formations line this beach’s coast, making for a dynamic and uniquely different landscape when compared to many of the Island’s other beaches, and it has been said that this coastline looks similar to beaches found in the northwest of the United States.
 A look out to sea offers expansive views of the Atlantic Ocean and Nantucket Sound.
 Lucy Vincent also offers soft, clean sand and active surf for those looking to catch a wave.
 It’s also known as a nude beach among some longtime residents so don’t be surprised if you see someone sunbathing in the buff.
 Visit in the early morning and you’ll find local photographers with their tripods trying to catch a beautiful beach sunrise.
 Click here for map, details on getting there and seasonal permit information.

 Squibnocket or “Squibby” is another resident only beach along the south shore of Chilmark that reopens to the public in September.
 The coast here is a bit rockier than nearby Lucy Vincent but it’s known for its strong waves and great surf, making it a favorite spot among local surfers.
-Earlier this spring the beach reopened after a massive excavation bridge building project that altered the landscape here.
+The beach recently reopened after a massive excavation bridge building project that altered the landscape here.
 A new 44-space parking lot was also added and is conveniently located near shore, offering a short walk to the water.

 Another great private beach to rediscover in the fall is Philbin Beach, which is only accessible to Aquinnah residents in the summer.
 This time of year you can visit this surf heavy beach via Moshup Trail.